Care Evolution Logo Care Evolution

 Please include as much information as you can about the security issue (e.g., proof of concept code), but DO NOT include Protected Health Information (PHI), Personally Identifiable Information (PII), or any other sensitive data, such as (but not limited to): patient name, birth date, medical record number, social security number, address, phone number, or email.
 If communicating PHI, PII, or sensitive data is required to demonstrate the security issue, contact us for instructions on how to securely share this additional information.

-If you include your email in your report, you will receive a response from us within five business days acknowledging receipt of your report.
+If you include your email address in your report, you will receive a response from us within five business days acknowledging receipt of your report.

 Evaluation

 We will research the report within five business days.
-If you include your email in your report, we will respond with either our conclusions or a request for further clarification.
+If you include your email address in your report, we will respond with either our conclusions or a request for further clarification.

 Disclosure